octo-technology/tezos-academy/src/frontend/src/pages/Chapters/Camel/ChapterFA20Hook/course.md

 We are working on a fungible token which can handle multiple assets.
 We decided to implement a _hook pattern_.
 A FA2 core contract handles all FA2 entry points (BalanceOf, Transfer, ...) and a hook permission contract which implements the validation of a transfer with some custom rules.

 ![](/images/small-fa2-hook-exercise.png)

 1 - We want to accept a transfer if the transfer receiver is registered in a whitelist.
-This whitelisting is done via a tranfer hook.
+This whitelisting is done via a Transfer Hook.

 <!-- prettier-ignore -->2 - We want to accept a transfer if the transfer receiver implements *fa2\_token\_receiver* interface.